OttawaNerdCorp/blog/bizdev/bizdev.md

 This document serves to record the development of Ottawa Tech Nerds as a business.
 Whether the business succeeds or fails, the hope is that having a written record of what happened will help inform future business endeavors.
 At the very least, we can use it as source material for talks or blog articles.

 The document thus contains two sections.
-[What Should've Happened](#what-shouldve-happened) consists of a flowchart representing what I  think would have been the ideal path for us to take.
-This is based on what I learned from [What Actually Happened](#what-actually-happened), which is a description of how the business actually developed, the mistakes that were made, and what wish I had done differently.
+[What Should've Happened](#what-shouldve-happened) consists of a flowchart representing what we think would have been the ideal path for us to take.
+This is based on what we learned from [What Actually Happened](#what-actually-happened), which is a description of how the business actually developed, the mistakes that were made, and what wish we had done differently.

 - [What Should've Happened](#what-shouldve-happened)
 - [What Actually Happened](#what-actually-happened)